raul-lima/fcamara-challenge-landing-page/README.md

 ## About

-This project is a responsive landing page designed and developed to inform a company's (Fcamara) employees about the return to the presential work stations.
+This project is a landing page designed and developed to inform a company's (Fcamara) employees about the return to the presential work stations.
+It was designed with a mobile first design, so it's completely responsive.
 These are the informations the company wanted to give its employees through the landing page:

 * There are two offices to choose from: one located at São Paulo and another at Santos.